Understand Original and Latest source properties

-- addMessageUser: the record was likely created by alive chat or email in the conversations tool.
+- addMessageUser: the record was likely created or updated by a live chat or email in the conversations tool.

-- addViewer: the record was likely created via the documents tool.
+- addViewer: the record was likely created or updated via the documents tool.
 This will occur when the Require email address to view document option is turned on for a specific document.

-- BCC_to_CRM: the record was likely created through logging an email with the BCC or forwarding address.
+- BCC_to_CRM: the record was likely created or updated through logging an email with the BCC or forwarding address.

 - CRM_UI: the contact was created in HubSpot manually before May 2021.

-- Email integration: the record was likely created by the HubSpot Sales integration or another email integration that is connected to HubSpot.
+- Email integration: the record was likely created or updated by the HubSpot Sales integration or another email integration that is connected to HubSpot.

-- SIDEKICK: the record was likely created by the HubSpot Sales integration,
+- SIDEKICK: the record was likely created or updated by the HubSpot Sales integration.

 - User ID: the contact was created in HubSpot manually after May 2021.
 This value will show the ID of the user who created the contact (e.g., 2931299).